 We will provide a safe and confidential environment to all persons who make protected disclosures of improper conduct or detrimental action by Tasracing employees, officers or members.
 We will also ensure all disclosures are investigated in a fair, thorough and timely manner.

-If you require any further information regarding how disclosures can be made to Tasracing or how Tasracing safeguards the welfare of the discloser, please contact our General Counsel.
+If you require any further information regarding how disclosures can be made to Tasracing or how Tasracing safeguards the welfare of the discloser, please contact our Legal Counsel.